shadowspawn/forest-arborist/README.md

 - `fab init --root ..` from main repo for a sibling forest
 - `fab init --manifest name` to save a custom manifest

+You can manage the manifest contents with the `manifest` command:

+- `fab manifest` show path to manifest
+- `fab manifest --edit` open manifest in editor
+- `fab manifest --list` list dependencies from manifest
+- `fab manifest --add newRepo` add entry to manifest dependencies
+- `fab manifest --delete staleRepo` delete entry from manifest dependencies

 The _dependencies_ map is where you might do some hand editing.
 The map key is the working directory relative to the root of the forest.
 The properties are: